-The Maryland Environmental Trust in partnership with Maryland Department of Transportation and Maryland Department of Housing and Community Development presents five Keep Maryland Beautiful grants.
+The Maryland Environmental Trust in partnership with Maryland Department of Transportation, Maryland Department of Housing and Community Development and the Forever Maryland Foundation presents four Keep Maryland Beautiful grants.
 Grants through the Keep Maryland Beautiful program help volunteer-based, nonprofit groups, communities and land trusts in Maryland to support environmental education projects, litter removal, citizen stewardship and to protect natural resources in urban and rural areas.

 1. Aileen Hughes Grant of up to $5,000 is awarded to an individual representing a Maryland land trust for outstanding leadership, partnership and innovation in a conservation project.
 The grant is awarded to the Maryland land trust in recognition of the individual’s efforts and good work.
 The grant is given annually to honor the late Aileen Hughes, a true leader in the conservation movement.

 2. Citizen Stewardship Grant of up to $5,000 is awarded to schools, nonprofits and other community organizations whose missions are centered upon directly engaging community members (especially children and young adults) in environmental education and stewardship.
 These grants also support organizations that demonstrate active engagement as defenders of the environment by developing innovative solutions to local environmental problems.
 The grants honor the legacy of William S. James, who drafted legislation to create MET, incorporating the activities of the Governor’s Committee to Keep Maryland Beautiful and Margaret Jones, the first executive director of the Keep Maryland Beautiful Program.